molgenis/capice/README.md

   a [XGBClassifier](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBClassifier) instance that has successfully trained on the input data, containing additional attributes CAPICE_version and impute_values.

-_Note: to load in a pickled instance of a model, use the following commands:_
+_Note: To load in a pickled instance of a model, use the following commands:_

 ```
 import pickle